dx-dtran/MyGPT/explanation.md

 A class named "SelfAttention" is defined to implement one head of self-attention.
 The class has three fully connected layers for the keys, queries, and values.
 The SelfAttention class defines a single attention head in the self-attention mechanism.
 It has three linear layers - one each for the key, query and value projections.
 The forward method computes the self-attention scores between the query and key representations, performs the softmax normalization, and finally performs the weighted sum of values based on the attention scores.
-Inputs to this class are 3-dimensional tensors of shape (B, T, C), where B is the batch size, T is the length of the input sequence and C is the size of the representation space.
+Inputs to this class are 3-dimensional tensors of shape (d_batch, d_time, d_embed), where d_batch is the batch size, d_time is the length of the input sequence and d_embed is the size of the representation space.
 The output of the SelfAttention class is also a 3-dimensional tensor of the same shape.

 A class named "MultiSelfAttention" is defined to implement multiple heads of self-attention in parallel.
 The class has a list of heads, each implemented as an instance of the "SelfAttention" class.
 The MultiSelfAttention class is a container class that concatenates the outputs of multiple SelfAttention instances.
 This is used to perform multiple self-attention operations in parallel.
 The class has a list of SelfAttention objects and a linear projection layer.
 The forward method of this class applies all the SelfAttention instances to the input and concatenates their outputs.
 Finally, it applies the linear projection.
-Inputs to this class are 3-dimensional tensors of shape (B, T, C), where B is the batch size, T is the length of the input sequence and C is the size of the representation space.
+Inputs to this class are 3-dimensional tensors of shape (d_batch, d_time, d_embed), where d_batch is the batch size, d_time is the length of the input sequence and d_embed is the size of the representation space.
-The output of the MultiSelfAttention class is a 3-dimensional tensor of shape (B, T, C), where C is the sum of the size of the representation spaces of all heads.
+The output of the MultiSelfAttention class is a 3-dimensional tensor of shape (d_batch, d_time, d_embed), where d_embed is the sum of the size of the representation spaces of all heads.

 The MultiLayerPerceptron class is a simple feedforward neural network with one hidden layer, followed by a ReLU activation function.
 This network transforms its input to produce an output of the same size as the input.